Efficient Full-frequency GW Calculations using a Lanczos Method

 Combined with the ISDF method~\cite{Gao_2022}, our method is efficient and enables large-scale $G_0W_0$ computations with modest computing resources.
-To demonstrate the efficiency of our method, we performed calculations for hydrogen-passivated silicon clusters with a diameter of up to around 4~nm.
-Passivated silicon clusters have attracted research interest as prototypical semiconducting clusters for studying fundamental physical properties of zero-dimensional systems~\cite{Barbagiovanni2014} and applications in many fields~\cite{liang2019, Dohnalová2013, neiner2006, Chang_2014}.
+To demonstrate the efficiency of our method, we performed calculations for hydrogen-passivated silicon clusters.
+Silicon clusters have attracted research interest as prototypical semiconducting clusters for studying the fundamental physical properties of zero-dimensional systems~\cite{Barbagiovanni2014} and their applications in many fields~\cite{liang2019, Dohnalová2013, neiner2006, Chang_2014}.
 Defects in passivated silicon nanocrystals can introduce mid-gap defect levels as potential sources of photoluminescence~\cite{Godefroo2008,Priolo2014}, while their electronic structures are rarely studied by GW calculations.
 We computed the defect energy levels of charge-neutral silicon vacancies in silicon clusters of different sizes.
-The ground state of silicon vacancy has zero net spin.
+The ground state of a silicon vacancy has zero net spin.
 Different from nano-diamondoids, where surface states are located in the gap, the surface states of silicon nanoclusters are mixed with continuum states and the mid-gap states originate from defects.
 In the single-particle level, an occupied singlet and a pair of unoccupied doubly degenerate defect states are located inside the gap~\cite{Liao2022}.
 As shown in Fig.~\ref{fig:Si_vacancy_defect}, when the size of silicon clusters increases, the energies of defect states evolve at a similar rate as the continuum states.
-For Si$_{1522}$H$_{524}$ cluster, the band gap of continuum states is around 2.3 eV, still far from the bulk silicon band gap of 1.1~eV.
-We also computed the HOMO-LUMO gap of non-defective silicon nanocrystals, and our results agree well with previous calculations~\cite{govoni2015, Neuhauser2014} (See Table S1 in Supplemental Material for details).
+For the Si$_{1522}$H$_{524}$ cluster, the band gap of continuum states is around 2.3 eV, still far from the bulk silicon band gap of 1.1~eV.
+We also computed the HOMO-LUMO gap of non-defective silicon nanocrystals, and our results agree well with previous calculations~\cite{govoni2015, Neuhauser2014} (see Section 3 in the Supplemental Material~\cite{supp} for more details).